matthewdau85/APGMS-Final/runbooks/ndb.md

 ## 2. Contain and preserve evidence
 - Isolate impacted infrastructure while maintaining availability for critical services.
 - Capture forensic artifacts (logs, snapshots, database exports) and store them in the incident bucket.
-- Rotate credentials that may have been exposed.
+- Rotate credentials that may have been exposed and document emergency key rotations for later attestation inclusion.

 ## 3. Escalate internally
 - Page the executive sponsor (COO) and security lead.